Bertie and Sarah Cloake's family history

 Coulings Cottage at Treverbyn - birth place of Sarah (nee Couling) Cloake

-Sarah was the daughter of William Couling, a steadfast labourer and gamekeeper, son of yeoman farmers, and Eliza Southern, a resilient woman whose roots ran deep into the Tamar Valley's fertile soil.
+Sarah (1884–1948) was the daughter of William Couling, a labourer and gamekeeper, son of yeoman farmers, and Eliza Southern, whose roots ran deep into the Tamar and Lynher valleys.
 Born in 1884 at Couling Cottage, Treverbyn—a hamlet near St Neot—her earliest years were woven into the fabric of rural Cornish life, in the very cottage that still bears her family name today.

-Family Snapshot - 1891 Census: By the tender age of six, Sarah was living with her uncle James Cowling, a cow and poultry keeper, in the hamlet of Polbathic (or Polbathick, as it was sometimes spelled), in the parish of St Germans.
-There, she was raised alongside her aunt Elizabeth Couling, a single woman of quiet strength.
-This home amid the rolling fields near the River Tamar became Sarah's childhood residence, maintaining the Couling clan's enduring ties to the land where her father William had been born.
+Family Snapshot - 1891 Census: By the tender age of six, Sarah was living with her uncle James Cowling, a cow and poultry keeper, in the hamlet of Polbathic, in the parish of St Germans.
+There, she was raised alongside her aunts Annie and Eizabeth Couling.
+This home became Sarah's childhood residence, maintaining the Couling clan's enduring ties to the land where her father William had been born.

-Family Snapshot - 1901 Census: Ten years later, sixteen-year-old Sarah was still living in Uncle James's household at Pobathic.
-The census shows her as his niece, confirming that she had been raised by Uncle James and Aunt Elizabeth throughout her formative years.
-Growing up on this smallholding, Sarah learned the practical skills of tending cows and poultry that would serve her well in her future life.
+Family Snapshot - 1901 Census: Ten years later, sixteen-year-old Sarah was still living in Uncle James's household at Polbathic with Elizabeth and now James.
+The census shows her as his niece living there, indicating that she had been raised by her uncle and aunts throughout her formative years.
+Growing up on this smallholding, Sarah would have learned the practical skills of tending cows and poultry that would serve her well in her future life.

 Frosty Window